La Rochelle Nouvelle-aquitaine, France Travel Guide

 For fire and rescue services.

 La Rochelle is generally a safe city with low violent crime.
 However, petty crime (pickpocketing, bag snatching) can occur in crowded tourist areas like the Old Port, major attractions, and on public transport.
 Keep valuables secure.
-No specific neighborhoods are dangerous for tourists.
+No certain neighborhoods are dangerous for tourists.
 Exercise caution as you'd in any unfamiliar urban area, notably in the late evening in less frequented spots.

 Purchasing comprehensive travel insurance before your trip is highly recommended for all travelers.
 A regulation should cover medical emergencies, trip cancellation or interruption, lost or stolen luggage, and personal liability.